biocore/qiime/doc/install/qiime_config.rst

 Default reference files
 -----------------------

-Several of the above settings will fall back to default files if their value is ``None`` in the print_qiime_config.py output.
+Several of the above settings will fall back to default files if not overwritten.
 These are:

 - ``assign_taxonomy_id_to_taxonomy_fp``
 - ``assign_taxonomy_reference_seqs_fp``